ignite/cli/docs/docs/clients/01-typescript.md

 guide](https://vitejs.dev/guide/).

 You will also need to [polyfill](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill) the client's dependencies.
-The following is an example of setting up a vanilla TS project with the necessary polyfills.
+The following is an example of setting up a vanilla TS project with the necessary polyfills:

 ```bash
 npm create vite@latest my-frontend-app -- --template vanilla-ts